 When you think about teaching children about Executive Functions what comes to mind?

-- Do you imagine walking them through what their attention cycle is and how to “coach” their brains to recognize when they “Drift”?
+- Do you imagine teaching children about their attention cycle and how to “coach” their brains to recognize when they “Drift”?

-- Do you imagine helping them sequence the steps to completing their morning routines?
+- Do you imagine helping children sequence the steps to completing their morning routines?

 - Do you imagine having “Cognitive Conversations” about what executive functions are and when students use them?

-- Do you imagine bouncing a playground ball to help children encode their phonics?
+- Do you imagine bouncing a playground ball to help children encode their spelling words?

 Welcome to the Resource Page for our Workshop Attendees to help you Build Your Tool-Kits with Over 100 Activities, Strategies & Research To Improve Cognition, Learning, Self-Regulation, and Behavior in students K-12.

 - Executive functioning may be a better predictor than IQ of school readiness and academic achievement (e.g., Blair & Razza, 2007; Eigsti, Zayas, Mischel, Shoda, Ayduk, Dadlani, et al., 2006).

 - Self-control, the ability to recognize and resist cognitive and motor impulses sufficiently to take appropriate action in the moment, can be taught with rhythmic activities and song.

 - A child’s executive functioning skills in kindergarten predict reading and math achievement into middle school and beyond.

 Physical Activity Improves Executive Function Skills & Learning